 A Merry Dim Sum Christmas

-There is a tradition of eating dim sum on Christmas that many people celebrate.
+Eating dim sum on Christmas is a tradition that many people celebrate.
 With most restaurants shuttered to observe the day's celebrations, those that either don't want to cook, or don't celebrate the holiday, flock to Chinese restaurants where waits can be hours long on Christmas morning.

 While I don't observe this tradition regularly, several years ago, my family decided to launch Christmas Day with dim sum, followed by a traditional Christmas dinner in the evening.
 Instead of sitting around the tree and unwrapping gifts like we did on previous Christmas mornings, that year we opted to sit around a large table and unwrap dumplings filled with delicious ingredients.